 The work by Imen Bizid et al., “Detecting prominent microblog users over crisis events phases”, proposes a real-time user-centric retrieval approach for finding prominent social network users during crisis events.
-The authors argue that in case of reporting different phases of a crisis, existing graph-based and vector-based user modelling approaches in social networks cannot appropriately find the prominent users because a prominent user can be an ordinary user without a large number of connections that witness and report a certain phase of a crisis, so he/she could be idle before or after a certain phase of the event.
-For this purpose, this paper presents a user ranking model based on the user behavior evolution over different phases of an event.
+The authors argue that for the purpose of reporting different phases of a crisis, existing graph-based and vector-based user modelling approaches in social networks cannot appropriately find the prominent users because a prominent user can be an ordinary user without a large number of connections that witness and report a certain phase of a crisis, so he/she could be idle before or after a certain phase of the event.
+For applications like crisis events, this paper presents a user ranking model based on the user behavior evolution over different phases of an event.
 The ranking model includes off-line feature extraction and feature selection steps using past crisis events and a generative prediction model that ranks users based on their representations that are calculated online.
 Experiments show that the model can identify prominent users at early stages of a crisis.

 The paper entitled “Investment recommendation by discovering high-quality opinions in investor based social networks” focuses on predicting qualities of opinions in social networks when exchanging investment opinions and views.
 It studies and formulates different factors such as author experience, opinion content, and stock characteristics for the prediction model.
-The paper presents a recommendation technique for recommending high-quality investment opinions to the other social network users.
+The paper presents a recommendation technique for recommending high-quality investment opinions to social network users.
 It also investigates generating portfolios from investment opinions in different qualities.

 The work by Jimmy Xiangji Huang et al., entitled “Mining authoritative and topical evidence from the blogosphere for improving opinion retrieval” analyses search and retrieval of the documents that are both opinionated and relevant to a topic of interest in an interactive blog network, where visitors are allowed to rate the blog posts, leave comments and interact.
-This work proposes a three-phases approach for finding and boosting the relevant blog posts, which includes: 1) extracting topical terms, terms that are used by bloggers and other network users for expressing their opinions on controversial topics, using a training set of topics with relevance assessments, 2) scoring documents using a generative language model based on the occurrence of topical terms in the document and in the set of all blog posts written by the document author, and 3) ranking documents based on the integration of topical score and the relevance score that is estimated by a query dependent scoring methodology.
+This work proposes a three-phased approach for finding and boosting the relevant blog posts: 1) extracting topical terms, terms that are used by bloggers and other network users for expressing their opinions on controversial topics, using a training set of topics with relevance assessments, 2) scoring documents using a generative language model based on the occurrence of topical terms in the document and in the set of all blog posts written by the document author, and 3) ranking documents based on the integration of topical score and the relevance score that is estimated by a query dependent scoring methodology.
 The authors also investigate the effect of a neural relevance model on the system performance.

-Finally, Ariel Monteserin et al. in their work entitled Influence-based approach to market basket analysis present their market basket analysis approach based on the main idea of influential maximization techniques in social networks.
-According to their approach, instead of finding the main influential social network users, as is comprehensively investigated in the literature for social networks, they find the main influential products.
-In this setting, the social network is not comprised of customers but comprised of products that are bought by customers.
+Finally, Ariel Monteserin et al. in their work entitled Influence-based approach to market basket analysis present a market basket analysis approach based on the idea of influential maximization techniques in social networks.
+According to their approach, instead of finding the most influential social network users, as is commonly investigated in the literature for social networks, they find the most influential products..
 The proposed model has been evaluated over two real datasets extracted from Alibaba and Ponpare websites.
 The evaluations show that the number of potential sales is increased by discovering and activating the set of influential products using the proposed approach.